Quarterly Report of the Chief Executive Officer of ARPANSA - October to December 2021

 ANSTO OPAL Reactor Operations group and ARPANSA discussed the Periodic Safety and Security Review (PSSR) submission prior to its finalisation.
 The meeting was virtually attended by international experts that carried out an independent peer review of the licence holder assessment.
 The PSSR is a major safety review that is conducted every 10 years to ensure that the safety case remains valid.

 The import and export of radioactive material to and from Australia requires permission under Regulation 4R of the Customs (Prohibited Imports) Regulations 1956 and Regulation 9AD of the Customs (Prohibited Exports) Regulations 1958.
 Under these regulations, ARPANSA officers are authorised to issue import and export permits.
 Permits ensure that radioactive material entering and exiting the country is subject to appropriate regulatory control.
 This includes a requirement that the end user is authorised to deal with the material, and that it is subject to appropriate safety and security provisions en route and at its final destination.
 This material is used for a wide range of medical, industrial, and scientific purposes.

 Transport of radioactive material

 ARPANSA’s international engagement provides the agency with the means of influencing the international radiation protection and nuclear safety and security framework, and for taking stock of international developments to ensure ARPANSA’s regulatory framework and radiation protection standards are based on international best practice.
-ARPANSA did not undertake any international travel during the quarter due to the impact of global travel restrictions relating to COVID-19.
-However, ARPANSA maintained international relations remotely wherever possible through a range of virtual means.
+The following is a summary of key international engagement activities undertaken in this quarter, both in-person and virtually.

 Details of directions given by the Minister